roahmlab/RAPTOR/README.md

  - Constraints/ : This folder contains implementation of multiple constriants that could be useful for trajectory optimization, such as torque limits or collision avoidance.
  - Optimization/ : This folder contains a base class that provides interfaces to ipopt.
- - Examples/ : This folder contains two examples of trajectory optimization problem for Digit-v3 and Kinova-gen3.
+ - Examples/ : This folder contains two examples of trajectory optimization problem implementation for Digit-v3 and Kinova-gen3.

+A more detailed instruction on how to code your own optimization problem is provided [here](Coding/README.md).

 ## Getting Started
 Run the following commands for a Digit-v3 example:
 ```bash